-‘They’re All Angels’: Survivors Of Florida Crash Mourn Family Members
+Whitman Family Thankful For Support After Tragic Florida Vacation Crash

-WEYMOUTH (CBS) – Survivors and relatives of a Massachusetts family killed in a crash during a vacation to Disney World are talking about their loved ones.
-They are also sharing their gratitude for friends and strangers who have opened their arms to support them.
+WEYMOUTH (CBS) – Survivors and relatives of a Massachusetts family killed in a crash during a vacation to Disney World last week say they’re extremely grateful for the friends and strangers who have opened their arms to support them.

-In the Fay family home in Weymouth, they told WBZ-TV’s Lisa Hughes they lean on each other for strength and give thanks for the two surviving sisters, Shalie and Skylar.
+In the Fay family home in Weymouth, they told WBZ-TV Wednesday they lean on each other for strength and give thanks for the two surviving sisters, Shalie and Skylar Smith.

 “I’m grateful that they’re alive.
 I mean honestly.
 I’m grateful that Bill was there,” Shane said.
 “I don’t think I could have done this by myself.”